≡ Menu

 So, without further ado, let’s dive right in.

-A Histiocytoma is a benign tumour that usually grows around the dog’s face, but that can appear anywhere on the body.
-They’re typically pretty easy to identify them because they are hairless lumps that are caused by malfunctioning of Histiocytes in the skin – which are immune system-based cells that react to things like bug bites or foreign objects in the skin.
+A Histiocytoma is a benign tumor that usually grows around the dog’s face but can appear anywhere on the body.
+They’re typically pretty easy to identify because they are hairless lumps caused by malfunctioning of Histiocytes in the skin – immune system-based cells that react to things like bug bites or foreign objects in the skin.

 Which in our…

-Opinion is exactly what you should do, because while your self-diagnosis is probably correct, it’s typically best to have a professional check out all these “types” of things.
-Which reminds us, you really ought to be aware that despite the fact that we here at IndulgeYourPet know a whole lot about animals, we are by no means doctors, veterinarians or medical professionals.
+Opinion is precisely what you should do because while your self-diagnosis is probably correct, it’s typically best to have a professional check out all these “types” of things.
+This reminds us that you should be aware that although IndulgeYourPet knows a lot of animals, we are by no means doctors, veterinarians, or medical professionals.

 All we are…

-Is a bunch of folks who are passionate about animals and only wants what’s best for them.
-This is why if you feel that your dog may be suffering from a histiocytoma, let’s not just hope that’s all it is, let’s have a real professional give it a look.
-This way if it really is a histiocytoma, you won’t have anything to worry about and if it turns out to be something else, your vet will know what to do!
+It is a bunch of folks who are passionate about animals and only want what’s best for them.
+This is why if you feel that your dog may be suffering from a histiocytoma, let’s not just hope that’s all it is; let’s have an honest professional give it a look.
+This way, if it is a histiocytoma, you won’t have anything to worry about, and if it turns out to be something else, your vet will know what to do!

-As we’ve already stated, just because most histiocytomas aren’t all that bad this doesn’t mean that you shouldn’t be cautious when dealing with this skin condition.
-These benign tumors can still become infected or bleed and for this reason your vet may want to remove them if they become irritating.
+As we’ve already stated, just because most histiocytomas aren’t wrong doesn’t mean you shouldn’t be cautious when dealing with this skin condition.
+These benign tumors can still become infected or bleed; your vet may want to remove them if they become irritating.
+However, it should be noted that nearly ninety percent of all histiocytomas will disappear on their own over a few months, so consider that before you go through anything liable to cause little Buddy more pain.

 Now if…

-Your dog’s histiocytoma becomes particularly troublesome, or won’t go away, or grows and changes shape on a regular basis, your vet may want to conduct a microscopic examination to ensure that the lumps are indeed benign.
-Because as with any tumor, there is always a small risk that it might be malignant (cancer) and that the cells are cancer cells, in which case your vet will advise you of your diagnosis and treatment options.
+Your dog’s histiocytoma becomes particularly troublesome, won’t go away or grow, and changes shape regularly.
+Your vet may want to conduct a microscopic examination to ensure the lumps are benign.
+As with any tumor, there is always a small risk that it might be malignant (cancer) and that the cells are cancer cells; in this case, your vet will advise you of your diagnosis and treatment options.

 • Malignant Histiocytosis,